All Episodes

 Well, they are backed by the full faith and credit of the United States.

-He doesn't he can choose, he can choose not to send out Social Security checks or veterans' checks or whatever.
+Now, he can choose, he can choose not to send out Social Security checks or veterans checks or whatever.

-If he said that we're not gonna pay T look at he's don't worry about that.
+But he can't, if he said that we're not going to pay T-Bill, look at he's don't worry about that.

-That's we're talking to Chicom's and Japanese and anybody else who's bought these things above and beyond you.
+We're talking to Chikoms and Japanese and anybody else who's bought these things above and beyond you.

 If all he was doing was screwing with you, yeah, but they're backed by the full faith and credit of the U.S., which still exists.

-They there are there are legal mechanisms in place for social security to be paid by uh selling even more T bills.
+There are legal mechanisms in place for Social Security to be paid by selling even more T-bills.

 We can't.